rmnldwg/lydata/2023-isb-multisite/README.md

 robust(func: collections.abc.Callable) → Optional[Any]
 ```

-Wrapper that makes any type-conversion function 'robust' by simply returning `None` whenever any exception is thrown.
+Make casting function 'robust' by returning `None` when an error is thrown.

 ---